adibhannachi/CMake-tutorial/cmake_tutorial.md

 Explain code :

 - cmake_minimum_required(VERSION <min>[...<max>] [FATAL_ERROR])
---> To set the minimum required version of cmake. in generaly , we install cmake , and we take the version (cmake --version) and we set it as the minimum required version .
+--> To set the minimum required version of cmake.
+In generaly , we install cmake , and we take the version (cmake --version) and we set it as the minimum required version .

-- #
---> to put comments

 - project(<PROJECT-NAME> [<language-name>...])
 --> to set the project name